UxuginPython/rsb/src/node-section.md

 ## Node Blocks

 A node block, created with `NODE_START` (2) and `NODE_END` (-2) tags, represents a Stream Builder node.
-It contains exactly one of each of three things: the type of node, its coordinates, and a list of its inputs.
+It contains exactly one of each of three things in any order: the type of node, its coordinates, and a list of its inputs.
 The way these work is fairly intuitive. **All information besides the node ID, coordinates, and its input list must be ignored.**

 ### `NODE_ID` (0) Tag